Young-Mann/Young-Mann.github.io/content/posts/functional-analysis-for-FEM.md

 draft: false
 ---

-This is a brief introduction to the mathematical concepts in functional analysis,  which are used in the variational formulation in finite element methods to solve the PDE.
+This is a brief introduction to the concepts in functional analysis,  which are used in the variational formulation in finite element methods to solve the PDE.
 The content below is from the page 11-12 and page 27-31 in the book *Computational Methods for Quantitative Finance: Finite Element Methods for Derivative Pricing*[^1].

 ## Function Spaces
 ### Definition of partial derivatives